syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Row-Height-Customization.md

 dataGrid.RowHeight = 60;
 {% endhighlight %}

-## Reset Row Height at runtime

-SfDataGrid allows you to customize the height of a grid row on demand by handling the [SfDataGrid.QueryRowHeight](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~QueryRowHeight_EV.html) event.
-This event is raised for the grid rows whenever they come to view and hence you can customize the height of a particular row on demand by using the row index.
-Setting height to zero will collapse all the row in the grid.

 ### QueryRowHeight

 `SfDatagrid.QueryRowHeight` is the event that returns row heights on demand.
 This event receives two arguments namely the sender that handles the SfDataGrid and the [QueryRowHeightEventArgs](http://help.syncfusion.com/cr/cref_files/xamarin/sfdatagrid/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.QueryRowHeightEventArgs.html).
 The `QueryRowHeightEventArgs` has the following properties.